-Study shows how patients use Facebook to solicit kidney donationsMay 23rd, 2012 in Other
+Study shows how patients use Facebook to solicit kidney donationsMay 23, 2012 in Medicine & Health / Other

 Loyola University Medical Center researchers are reporting one of the first studies to examine how patients and families are soliciting living kidney donors on Facebook.